YOTOV-LIMITED/support/site/docs.md

         </p>
         <p>
           You can adjust the <code>default</code> statuses or create your own.
-          When you create your own you'll apply a custom context label.
+          You'll apply a custom context label when you create your own.
         </p>
         <pre><span class="kc">coverage:</span>
   <span class="kc">status:</span>